TK-Aria/SerializableDictionary/README.md

 SerializableDictionary
 ===
-SerializableDictionary(SerializableCollections) is fast, native serializable collections for Unity, includes SerializableDictionary, SerializableLookup, SerializableTuple.
+SerializableDictionary(AriaPlugin.Serializable) is fast, native serializable collections for Unity, includes SerializableDictionary, SerializableLookup, SerializableTuple.

 What is this?
 ---